-11. Handling Categorical Data
+11. Handling categorical data

-The online version of the open-access textbook Minimalist Data Wrangling with Python by Marek Gagolewski is, and will remain, freely available for everyone’s enjoyment (also in PDF).
-Any bug/typos reports/fixes are appreciated.
-Although available online, this is a whole course; it should be read from the beginning to the end.
-In particular, refer to the Preface for general introductory remarks.
+This open-access textbook is, and will remain, freely available for everyone’s enjoyment (also in PDF; a paper copy can also be ordered).
+It is a non-profit project.
+Although available online, it is a whole course, and should be read from the beginning to the end.
+Refer to the Preface for general introductory remarks.
+Any bug/typo reports/fixes are appreciated.
+Make sure to check out Deep R Programming [36] too.

 11.1.
-Representing and Generating Categorical Data
+Representing and generating categorical data

-Common ways to represent a categorical variable with l distinct levels \(\{L_1,L_2,\dots,L_l\}\) is by storing it as:
+Common ways to represent a categorical variable with \(l\) distinct levels \(\{L_1,L_2,\dots,L_l\}\) is by storing it as:

-a vector of strings,
+• a vector of strings,

-a vector of integers between 0 (inclusive) and l (exclusive).
+• a vector of integers between 0 (inclusive) and \(l\) (exclusive[1]).

 These two are easily interchangeable.